-Before you begin:It's important for testing and exams to make sure you not only answer questions correctly but also completed them at the right speed.
+Before you begin:It's important for testing and exams to make sure you not only answer questions correctly but also complete them at the right speed.
 Grab a pen and piece of paper and time yourself while attempting this exercise.

 Difficulty Rating: Intermediate --> Advanced